-AUR40720 Certificate IV in Automotive Body Repair Technology
+Certificate IV in Automotive Body Repair Technology

 112293F

-30 WEEKS
+26 WEEKS

-Blended (15 hours in-person, 5 hours online)
+(15 hours in-person, 5 hours online), Blended

 Jan, Mar, May, Jul, Sep, Nov

 AUR40720 Certificate IV in Automotive Body Repair Technology is a nationally accredited course that reflects the role of individuals who perform as a team leader or workplace manager in the automotive body repair and refinishing sector.
 A wide range of technical skills, knowledge, leadership, and supervision of others is expected.
-At Invicta, our automotive courses will prepare you to become job-ready with the necessary skills and knowledge required to thrive in the automotive industry.
-The practical component of the course is delivered in a purpose-designed automotive workshop giving you the opportunity to experience the environment of a real business scenario.

 Duration

-30 weeks including 24 weeks of training and assessment delivery and 6 weeks of holidays.
+26 weeks including 20 weeks of training and assessment delivery and 6 weeks of holidays.

 Prerequisite